Mazatech/amanithsvg-website/_docs/tut/004-tut-unity-game-example.md

     | *Set a unitary scene scale* |
     {:.tbl_images .unity_tut_init}

- - Because the project is a new one, it is required to copy AmanithSVG binding for Unity (`Editor`, `Plugins` and `Scripts` folders) inside the new project's `Assets` folder; so the native AmanithSVG libraries and its C# interface will be available for the project.
+ - Because the project is a new one, it is required to copy [AmanithSVG binding for Unity](http://github.com/Mazatech/amanithsvg-sdk/tree/master/examples/unity/Assets/SVGAssets) (`Anim`, `Editor`, `Plugins`, `Resources`, `SVGFiles` and `Scripts` folders) inside the new project's `Assets/SVGAssets` folder; so that resources (e.g. config file, animations, fonts, SVG files), native AmanithSVG plugins and its C# interface will be available for the project.

- - Copy the [animals.svg](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/SVGFiles/animals.svg.txt), [gameBkg1.svg](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/SVGFiles/gameBkg1.svg.txt), [gameBkg2.svg](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/SVGFiles/gameBkg1.svg.txt), [gameBkg3.svg](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/SVGFiles/gameBkg1.svg.txt), [gameBkg4.svg](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/SVGFiles/gameBkg4.svg.txt) files in the project's `Assets` folder.
-If needed, such files will be renamed automatically by [SVGRenamerImporter]({{site.url}}/docs/binding/004-unity.html#svgrenamerimporter) script, adding an additional `.txt` extension (if not already included), so that Unity can recognize it as a [TextAsset](https://docs.unity3d.com/ScriptReference/TextAsset.html).

  - The new scene should have been already populated with an orthographic camera; make sure that camera is positioned at `(0, 0, -10)`